 - What social communities do we have an influence in; do we have a planned and growing online presence?

-Check out the Centre for Learning and Performance Technology’s top 200 tools for a learning annual survey.
+Check out the Centre for Learning and Performance Technology’s top 200 tools for their annual survey.

 Shift 7: Just-in-time and in-the-flow learning, not delayed

-To what extent in a traditional L&D operation is learning provided at the time it's needed?
+To what extent is learning provided at the time it's needed?

 This shift questions the time delay offered in traditional L&D approaches.

-- Do we control when learners can access content or is it flexible?
+- Do we control when learners can access content or is access flexible?

 - Are we focussed on a ‘just-in-case’ or ‘just-in-time’ approach?

-- How can learners access content in a way which is most convenient to them, not us?
+- How can learners access content in a way which is most convenient to them, not L&D?

 Shift 8: Bite-sized learning, not just feasts